 I tend to be drawn to organisations who are improving public services, helping people at a point of vulnerability, civic entrepreneurs, those addressing environmental concerns, and those who see the transformative power of education, art and science for raising the quality of human life.
 I don’t mind if the people doing those things are accountable to shareholders, their own staff, or some other group – so long as they are focused on the service user.
 I do like it when they are not too far away from accountability to elected people, because that’s usually a sign that it’s important, and meaningful.

 I am fascinated by the fact that people come together in order to do things, how they organise in order to do so, and how the emergent complexity is managed.
 I am especially interested in how this plays out in the particularly complex stakeholder environment of the public sector.
 The place where these issues are most pronounced is usually when organisations come together in cross-boundary or cross-sector working.
 I’m fascinated by the role of evidence (especially quantitative evidence) in decision-making.
+We’re at an interesting time when the “tools, culture, processes, business models and technology of the internet-era” are making themselves felt in ways which are new to those who (like me) developed our organisational thinking during the 20th Century, and I have really enjoyed learning more about these and thinking about how we need to adapt to adopt the new approaches.
 I enjoy getting hands-on in working on some of these issues with people who live the reality of them.

 In terms of what I have to offer – I’ve been very lucky in the breadth of my career and the opportunities I have been given (or been able to create).
 In more than thirty years I have not suffered from a situation where some years have been a near-repeat of previous ones.
 It has definitely not been the same year repeated thirty times.
 My roles have spanned public, private and voluntary sectors.
 I’ve operated in senior top team executive roles and non-executive ones.
 I have had “hand to hand” change management operational roles and very strategic, advisory ones.